jonasgwt/ChargeEV/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The App has only been optimised for IOS, Andriod is being considered To start, download the ExpoGo app and scan the following QR code (In Camera App) Contact Mila @MilaTayJK (Telegram) should you have any issues
+The App has **only been optimised for IOS**, Andriod is being considered.
+To start, download the ExpoGo app and scan the following QR code (In Camera App) Contact Mila @MilaTayJK (Telegram) should you have any issues